If you are considering upgrading your mobile or buying a new smartphone – here are the don’t and hyped features you need to consider.

 But is there a real benefit?
-Is the hype real?
+Or is it all Hype?

-With so much hype going around mobiles, and all of your friends buying a new phone every 6 months, you may feel, if you are not upgrading, you will be left behind.
+With so much hype going around mobiles and all of your friends buying a new phone every six months, you may feel that you will be left behind if you are not upgrading.

-Let’s start with the biggest hype – 5G.
+Let’s start with the most considerable hype – 5G.

-The 5G network is going to be fast, maybe 10x than the 4G.
-But the question is when we will have access to it?
+The 5G network will be fast, maybe 10x than the 4G.
+But the question is, when will we have access to it?

-The 5G roll-out is happening in some of the developed countries like the US, Japan, the UK, Korea, etc.
+The 5G roll-out is happening in some developed countries like the US, Japan, the UK, Korea, etc.

-But for countries like India, buddy, we are still ages away from it.
+But for countries like India, buddy, we are still some years away from it.

-DOT (Department of Telecom) has still not even auctioned the 5G spectrum.
+DOT (Department of Telecom) has still not auctioned the 5G spectrum.

-Considering the poor financial health of the Telecom sector we can’t expect a full 5G roll-out till 2023, that too I am being an optimist.
+Considering the poor financial health of the Telecom sector, we can’t expect a full 5G roll-out till 2024; I am also an optimist.

-For rural or semi-urban areas it is going to take even more time.
+For rural or semi-urban areas, it will take even more time.

-So how do I know all this, I have worked for 10 years in Telecom.
+So how do I know all this?
+I have worked for ten years in Telecom.
 (You can Google about 5G deployment in India).

 So why are these brands selling you a 5G phone when you can’t even use 5G?
 Ask them!

-Everyone is pushing for high refresh rate display phones.
-The high refresh rate has a tiny advantage when it comes to professional gaming.
+Everyone is pushing for high refresh rate display phones, and the high refresh rate has a tiny advantage in daily usage.

 Most of these cameras use pixel binning to join 4 pixels and process the image to a smaller size as the final output.

-Even if you capture an image at 64 MP resolution than the file size is more than 20 MB and when you upload it to social media, the compression algorithm reduces the size by more than 20 times, losing all the details.
-A lot of cameras with 12 or 16 MP can take better images in comparison to the higher MP cameras.
+Even if you capture an image at 64 MP resolution, the file size is more than 20 MB, and when you upload it to social media, the compression algorithm reduces the size by more than 20 times, losing all the details.
+Many cameras with 12 or 16 MP can take better images compared to the higher MP cameras.